Applying Sheath Voltage Limiters to Protect HV Power Cables

 Fig. 12: Lightning impulse withstand of sheath interrupts and cable jacket.

 Switching surge impulse withstand of the sheath interrupt and jacket are assumed to be similar to other insulator types and are 83% of the lightning impulse withstand rating (BIL).
 When there is a switching surge event on the phase conductor of a cable, the current through it will induce a voltage on the sheath in the same way it does at steady state or during fault events, even though the wave shape is significantly different.
-Since the voltage and current on the conductor during a switching surge are not sinusoidal or even a simple impulse (see Figure 13), it is not possible to accurately predict the resulting voltage and current on the sheath.
+Since the voltage and current on the conductor during a switching surge are not sinusoidal or even a simple impulse (see Fig. 13), it is not possible to accurately predict the resulting voltage and current on the sheath.

 Fig. 13: Switching surge on phase conductor of 345 kV cable with (green) and without (red) arrester protection on that phase.